twotabsofacid/garbage-collector/README.md

 npm install
 ```

-Then you'll want to create `config.json` following the template of the `config.example.json`.
 After that, you'll need to install [pm2](http://pm2.keymetrics.io/), which will allow you to run this process in the background of your computer at all times.
 Once `pm2` is installed, run

 ```
 pm2 startup